ska-sa/katcp-python/doc/tutorial.rst

 thread shutdown.
 Finally, :meth:`join` is used to wait for the client thread to finish.

-While the client is active the :meth:`blocking_request` method can be used to send messages to the KATCP server and wait for replies.
+While the client is active the :meth:`blocking_request
+<katcp.BlockingClient.blocking_request>` method can be used to send messages to
+the KATCP server and wait for replies.
 If a reply is not received within the allowed time, a :exc:`RuntimeError` is raised.

-If a reply is received :meth:`blocking_request` returns two values.
-The first is the :class:`Message <katcp.Message>` containing the reply.
+If a reply is received :meth:`blocking_request
+<katcp.BlockingClient.blocking_request>` returns two values.
+The first is the
+:class:`Message <katcp.Message>` containing the reply.
 The second is a list of messages containing any KATCP informs associated with the reply.

 Using the Callback Client